Success Doesn’t Involve Luck, it Involves Skill

 Well, in the world of writing, and if your passion isn’t writing, relate what I’m about to say to your passion, is to do something I learned twenty-three days ago and is already generating positive results.

 1. Create something for free.
 Yeah, I know, it sucks, but it doesn’t have to.
-I enjoyed writing Fighting Tyranny; it was the one work where every character, scene, and story came naturally.
+I enjoyed writing Fighting Tyranny; it was the one work where every character, scene, and the story came naturally.

 2. Put an ad for something in front and in the back of the book inviting them to join an email subscriber list.
 Yes, you need to get an email provider.
 MailChimp is free for up to 2,000 subscribers.